In Loving Memory of

 Why This Matters

 This legislation ensures that the consequences match the severity of the crime.
 When young drivers make deliberate choices that result in death, they must face appropriate accountability.
-The Flynn Michael Law provides consistency, justice for families, and sends a clear message about the value of human life.
+The Flynn MacKrell Law provides consistency, justice for families, and sends a clear message about the value of human life.

 Join Our Movement